 Freight Outlook: What’s Coming Next in 2025?

 The e-commerce boom—which reshaped consumer behavior and increased demand for efficient and reliable transportation services—is also still going strong.
 According to EMARKETER, domestic e-commerce sales were on track to grow by 8.7% in 2024 to nearly $1.2 trillion, comprising 16.2% of total retail sales.
-Sales are expected to grow at a modest and stable clip through 2028, with e-commerce progressing more than four times faster than in-store sales.
+Online sales are expected to grow steadily through 2028, progressing over four times faster than in-store sales.

 Lingering Issues to Fix